 complemented by training of the B-Gendarmerie from 1950 onwards.

-faced the communist-led general strikes which are by many regared as the
+faced the communist-led general strikes, which are regared by many as

-the most dangerous events since the end of the war.
+the most dangerous events since the end of WWII.
 The communists stormed

 trade union offices and disrupted railroad traffic, but failed to gain